venu-shastri/happiest-minds-architecture-fundamentals/Casestudies.md

  Distribute the report to the business users before the start of the next trading day (9am) in

 Singapore.
 Provide a way for a subset of the business users to configure and maintain the external parameters used by the risk calculations.
+Additional Requirements with Financial Risk System

+a.
+Risk reports must be generated before 9am the following business day in Singapore.

+b.
+The system must be able to cope with trade volumes for the next 5 years.

+c.
+The Trade Data System export includes approximately 5000 trades now and it is anticipated that there will be slow but steady growth of 10 additional trades per day

+d.
+The Reference Data System export includes approximately 20,000 counterparties and growth will be negligible

+e.
+There are 40-50 business users around the world that need access to the report.

+f.
+Risk reports should be available to users 24x7, but a small amount of downtime (less than 30 minutes per day) can be tolerated

+g.
+Manual failover is sufficient, provided that the availability targets can be met.

+h.
+This system must follow bank policy that states system access is restricted to authenticated and authorized users only

+i.
+Reports must only be distributed to authorized users

+j.
+Only a subset of the authorized users are permitted to modify the parameters used in the risk calculations

+k.
+Although desirable, there are no single sign-on requirements (e.g. integration with Active Directory, LDAP, etc)

+l.
+All access to the system and reports will be within the confines of the bank’s global network.

+m.
+The following events must be recorded in the system audit logs

+​                                i.
+Report generation

+​                               ii.
+Modification of risk calculation parameters

+​                              iii.
+It must be possible to understand the input data that was used in calculating risk.

+n.
+The system should take appropriate steps to recover from an error if possible, but all errors should be logged

+o.
+Errors preventing a counterparty risk calculation being completed should be logged and the process should continue

+p.
+All user interfaces will be presented in English only

+q.
+All reports will be presented in English only

+r.
+All trading values and risk figures will be presented in US dollars only

+s.
+A Simple Message trap should be sent to the bank’s Central Monitoring Service in the following circumstances

+​                                i.
+When there is a fatal error with a system component

+​                               ii.
+When reports have not been generated before 9am Singapore time

+t.
+Input files used in the risk calculation process must be retained for 1 year

+u.
+Interfaces with existing data systems should conform to and use existing data formats.